 Looking Ahead

 Vermont's cannabis industry is expected to continue growing in 2024 and beyond.
 Delivery services are expanding, more cities and towns are opting into retail sales, and the range of licensed products continues to widen.
-For consumers in Burlington and across Vermont, this means more choices, better prices, and an increasingly sophisticated cannabis retail experience.
+For consumers in Burlington, Winooski, and across Vermont, this means more choices, better prices, and an increasingly sophisticated cannabis retail experience.
+Burlington's growing cluster of licensed shops — including those walkable from Church Street and the waterfront — has been at the center of this statewide growth.

 Find a Vermont Dispensary